G7495x/CSE-VTU-Labs---2010-Syllabus/(10CSL78) Web Programming Lab/README.md

 * Every program written in cgi-bin **MUST** have permissions set to **777**.
 Otherwise, they won't work. <br> Just perform `sudo chmod 777 *` after saving **EVERY** program in the `cgi-bin` folder.

 ### Info
-`/var/www/html/` - This is the folder for all the HTML,XML, XSL, CSS, PHP files.
+`/var/www/html/` - This is the folder for all the HTML, XML, XSL, CSS, PHP files.
 By default, `localhost/` in your web browser will direct to the contents in this folder. <br> You can create folders inside it to organize your files, but their respective paths must be reflected while accessing through the browser.

 `/usr/lib/cgi-bin/` - This is the CGI folder. <br> You can create folders inside it to organize your files, but their respective paths must be reflected inside the codes as well. <br>